garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

      - | 1. :ref:`exception-handling-class-from-middle-label`
    * - | (2)
      - | Use \ ``@ExceptionHandler``\  annotation to carry out exception handling in application code.
-     - | This is used when exceptions are to be handled at use case (Controller) level.
+     - | Use this when exceptions are to be handled at use case (Controller) level.
        | For details, refer to \ :ref:`exception-handling-basic-flow-annotation-label`\ .
      - | 1. :ref:`exception-handling-class-from-first-label`
    * - | (3)